eahanson/open-file-at-path.novaextension/README.md

-**Open File at Path** opens a palette into which you can type a file path and optionally line number and column number:
+**Open File at Path** opens a palette into which you can type a file path and optionally line number and column number.

+These are some valid paths:

-`src/hello.js`
+- `src/hello.js`
-`src/hello.js:4`
+- `src/hello.js:4`
-`src/hello.js:4:18`
+- `src/hello.js:4:18`

 The palette will default to the first line of text from the clipboard.